 The Novus Compo

-This is my brand new monthly MP3 music competition, with the results determined by public voting.
-Check it out!
+Now defunct, TNC was a monthly MP3 music competition that I used to run, with the results determined by public voting.
+Some great songs there, so check it out!

 The Monthly Invitational Compo